 Museum volunteers also visit schools to explain the significance of events such as ANZAC Day, Remembrance Day and the battle of Long Tan.

-The museum possesses two Victoria Crosses, which are the highest decorations awarded for bravery in the armed services.
-One Victoria Cross was awarded to Keith Payne VC OAM, the last Australian to receive this medal.
+The museum possesses a Victoria Cross, which is the highest decoration awarded for bravery in the armed services.
 The Keith Payne display contains replicas of all 23 medals received by Keith, as well as photos and documents.

 The museum covers three levels, with only the ground floor being wheelchair accessible.
 With prior notice we will endeavour to provide an experience for disabled students who cannot access the higher levels.